honeynet/droidbot/index.md

 droidbot -h
 ```

-It will print a list of options, in which the `-env` and `-event` might be confusing for first-time users.
+It will print a list of options,
-I will explain this in a second.
+in which the `-env` and `-event` are the policies of setting up environment and sending events.
+and `-duration`, `-interval` and `-count` specify the how long, how fast, and how many the events are sent.

 ### Usage as python packages
 Except from the exerciser, DroidBot integrates some useful utilities of debugging and testing.